 Sleep is import for everyone, it allows are bodies to recharge so that we have the energy to stay healthy and go about our day.
 For growing babies, getting the proper amount of sleep is essential that your child will go on big and strong.
 Although it may seem like a lot of babies love sleeping, every parent knows that this is not always the case.
-Babies can be very sensitive to loud sound or environmental changes.
+Babies can be very sensitive to loud sound or environmental changes, such as heat or cold.
 Their level of comfort alone can greatly impact the quality of sleep that they will experience.

 How Much can Babies Hear?

 You may even notice that as your baby gets older, they become more sensitive to these changes -especially sound.
 As a baby gets older, how they process sensory inputs, such as sound changes.
 As a baby gets older, their hearing improves.
 This doesn’t mean that a newborn can’t hear, in fact, they can hear in the womb!